How Much Does A Small Business Website Cost – with examples

 - For E-commerce shopping carts, catalogs, and payment processing add $1,500 to $5000 or more depending on requirements.

-- Email Marketing Campaigns – Clients that want to gather emails and send out branded email blasts for announcements or newsletters require an email management tool.
+- Email Marketing Campaigns – Clients that want to gather emails, send out branded email blasts for announcements, or newsletters, require an email management tool.
 We can integrate third-party tools such as Graphicmail, Mailchimp or Constant Contact along with an email blast template design.
 We can even manage your email blasts. $720 and up.

 - Branding/Identity Development – We are often asked to design logos.
 On the low-end, we start with an eight-hour process that generates about six rough logo concepts.
 If one of these is chosen, we go through several rounds of edits to arrive at a final version. $900 to $3,500.

 - Style Guides – An online style guide establishes brand consistency and provides for compliance across all your print collateral and online marketing messaging.
 Basic style guide: $1,440.

 - Targeted Landing – Landing pages are pages that promote a specific product or service.
 They are usually part of an email, social media, or banner ad campaign.
 We can design and create these pages starting at $450.

 - News feeds of both your content (outgoing) and adding content to the site (incoming): $400

 - Contact forms and surveys: $300 and up

 - Metrics (Google analytics, custom reports, etc.): $200 to $2000